 To take part in a race, you will need to obtain a Day Pass.
-The passes are for the benefit and safety of all sailors, so that we have details and insurance for everyone out on the water.
+The passes are for the benefit and safety of all sailors, so that we have emergency contact details for everyone out on the water.

 Day Pass limit

 There is a limit of 6 complimentary passes per annum (and $15 per pass thereafter) for non-members before the appropriate membership should be sought.
 Members of kindred clubs must also obtain a Day Pass, however there is no limit on their number of visits.
 Family members of boat owners can obtain three complimentary passes per year.

 Visitors may also attend on a complimentary basis with the Commodore or Manager’s Introduction.
 This must be approved by a Flag Officer, Operations Director or Officer of the Day.